-Zen Cho is the author of a short story collection (Spirits Abroad, 2014) and two historical fantasy novels (Sorcerer to the Crown, 2015 and The True Queen).
+Zen Cho is the author of a short story collection (Spirits Abroad) and two historical fantasy novels (Sorcerer to the Crown and The True Queen).
 She is a Crawford, British Fantasy and Hugo Award winner, and a finalist for the Astounding Award for Best New Writer (previously the Campbell).

 Sorcerer to the Crown was also a Locus Awards finalist for Best First Novel, RT Reviewers’ Choice Awards nominee for Best Fantasy Novel and official nominee for the ALA/YALSA Alex Awards, as well as being longlisted for the British Science Fiction Association Awards and the Tiptree Award.
 Sorcerer to the Crown appeared in Best Books of 2015 lists from Library Journal, ALA, Barnes & Noble, NPR, io9, Tor.com, BookRiot and the Seattle Times, and was selected for the 2017 Amelia Bloomer List of notable feminist literature for young people.

 A sequel, The True Queen, was published in March 2019.